 Motorsport needs more quality drivers, but to do that, we need make motorsport more accessible.
 We owe this to the sport, because the more drivers there are, the more series there will be and the more cars there will be on tracks.

-Applied Technologies proposes to marry its pedigree in motorsport and expertise in health to create the ultimate team and driver development package.
+McLaren Applied proposes to marry its pedigree in motorsport and expertise in health to create the ultimate team and driver development package.